tomas303/palspvsce/README.md

 1. Install this extension
 2. Set the `pascalLanguageServer.serverPath` setting to point to your Go-based Pascal language server executable
 3. Configure `pascalLanguageServer.searchFolders` with the paths your language server should search
+4. Choose your connection type (stdio or tcp)
+5. If using TCP, configure the port (your server should accept a --port parameter)
-4. Open a Pascal file to activate the extension
+6. Open a Pascal file to activate the extension

+## Debugging

+For easier debugging of your Go-based language server:

+1. Set `pascalLanguageServer.connectionType` to "tcp"
+2. Configure the port with `pascalLanguageServer.tcpPort`
+3. Run your Go server manually in debug mode with `--port=8080` (replace 8080 with your configured port)
+4. The extension will connect to your server over TCP instead of spawning a new process

 ## Known Issues